golang/proposal/design/25530-notary.md

-The SHA256 scheme does require, however, that the first use of a public module be accompanied by some operation that sends its module path text to the notary, so that the notary can update its inverse-SHA256 database.
+The SHA256 scheme does require, however, that the first use of a public module be accompanied by some operation that sends its module path text to the database, so that the database can update its inverse-SHA256 index.
 That operation—for now, let's call it `go notify <modulepath>`—would need to be run just once ever across the whole Go ecosystem for each module path.